Frequently Asked Questions

 What should I do if my result is unclear?

-If a result seems unclear or shows "not confirmed," we recommend: checking the manufacturer's official support pages, looking for user discussions in product forums, or testing with the specific versions you have before making purchase decisions.
+If a result seems unclear or shows not confirmed, we recommend checking the manufacturer's official support pages, looking for user discussions in product forums, or testing with the specific versions you have before making purchase decisions.

 How can I report incorrect results?